-The map above shows additional areas that have development potential.
-These have been quantified in the charts above.
-Again, the white areas may have additional development capacity.
-The GIS capacity analysis showed that the capacity in existing R-A and R-B areas created by proposed densities may potentially be three times as great as the capacity of the same areas with current densities.
+The GIS capacity analysis showed that the capacity in existing RA and RB areas created by proposed densities may potentially be three times as great as the capacity of the same areas with current densities.

 3. Promote compact, walkable neighborhoods